 Reports of the STSM grant recipients from the first call in Grant Period 1 are available HERE

 The projects in line with the 2020/21 work plan of INTEGRAPE will be prioritized.
 In particular projects including genome and genome variation data management plans; transcriptomics, proteomics and metabolomics data management plans or phenotyping data management plans are welcome to help the consortium to develop on real use cases of general guidelines.
 The applicants should mention in their proposal how they will apply the established guidelines.
 Special considerations will be made regarding the participation of researchers from Inclusiveness Target Countries.

 The selection of successful STSM applicants will be performed using a 2-step evaluation procedure.
 Firstly, the applicants must fill out this Submission Form, uploading their CV, STSM proposal as well as the host agreement.
 Please then advise the STSM Coordinator via email of your application (firstname.lastname@example.org).

 The STSM proposal will be selected by the committee as first or second priority based on how well it contributes to the goals of the action and depending on the budget available.
 First-priority proposals will then be advised to move on to submitting their STSM application through the eCOST portal.
-Second-priority proposals will be placed on hold and evaluated all together towards the end of August 2021 (near the end of Grant Period).
+Second-priority proposals will be placed on hold and eventually approved if there is additional financial resources.
 The best of these will then be advised to submit on the eCOST portal.
 Any queries regarding applications should be emailed to the STSM coordinator (email@example.com) and the STSM vice-coordinator (firstname.lastname@example.org).

 For guidelines on the submitting on the eCOST portal, please consult the PDF guide available at https://www.cost.eu/funding/how-to-get-funding/documents-and-guidelines/